ibm-cloud-docs/containers/cs_versions_changelog.md

 View information of version changes for major, minor, and patch updates that are available for your {{site.data.keyword.containerlong}} Kubernetes clusters.
 Changes include updates to Kubernetes and {{site.data.keyword.Bluemix_notm}} Provider components.
 {:shortdesc}

+Unless otherwise noted in the changelogs, the {{site.data.keyword.containerlong_notm}} provider version enables Kubernetes APIs and features that are at beta.
+Kubernetes alpha features, which are subject to change, are disabled.

 For more information about major, minor, and patch versions and preparation actions between minor versions, see [Kubernetes versions](/docs/containers?topic=containers-cs_versions).
 {: tip}